 U.S. drillers add oil and gas rigs for second week in a row -Baker Hughes

-July 9 (Reuters) - U.S. energy firms added oil and natural gas rigs for a second week in a row as oil prices recently rose to their highest since Oct.
+(Reuters) -U.S. energy firms added oil and natural gas rigs for a second week in a row as oil prices recently rose to their highest since Oct.
 2018, prompting some drillers to return to the well pad.

-The oil and gas rig count, an early indicator of future output, rose 4 to 479 in the week to July 9, its highest since April 2020, energy services firm Baker Hughes Co (BKR.N) said in its closely followed report on Friday. , ,
+The oil and gas rig count, an early indicator of future output, rose 4 to 479 in the week to July 9, its highest since April 2020, energy services firm Baker Hughes Co said in its closely followed report on Friday.

 That put the total rig count 221 rigs, or 85.7%, higher than this time last year.
 It was also up 49% since falling to a record low of 244 in August 2020, according to Baker Hughes data going back to 1940.